-Bringing a business website offline can cost them staggering amounts of revenue, and sometimes this style of attack is used solely to wreak havoc, while others it is used to demand a ransom in order for the hacker to cease the attack.
+Bringing a business website offline can cost them staggering amounts of revenue.
+Sometimes this style of attack is used solely to wreak havoc, while others it is used to demand a ransom in order for the hacker to cease the attack.

-SQL and XSS Attacks: Sequel injection and cross-site-scripting attacks both gain access to a website’s backend by identifying weaknesses or loopholes in their code, subsequently enabling them to act similarly to middleman or Phishing attacks, although the method is even more nefarious.
-Instead of imitating a legitimate network, these attacks live within legitimate websites, mean that the entire compromise is on the website’s end, making it virtually impossible for the casual end user to know anything is awry.
+SQL and XSS Attacks: Sequel injection and cross-site-scripting attacks both gain access to a website’s back end by identifying weaknesses or loopholes in their code, subsequently enabling them to act similarly to middleman or Phishing attacks, although the method is even more nefarious.
+Instead of imitating a legitimate network, these attacks live within legitimate websites, meaning the entire compromise is on the website’s end, making it virtually impossible for the casual end user to know anything is awry.

 All of these techniques can be and have been used to launch some of the largest and most costly cyber attacks in history.
 And sometimes, those attacks are used in combination in order to inflict as much damage as possible.